 They both went to the bedroom and shook their friend.
 Nothing.
 Then they checked for a pulse.
-Kris said, “Heck, I can’t even find mine own pulse.
+Kris told me, “Heck, I can’t even find mine own pulse.
 So that was no help.”
 I asked, “Was she cold?”
-To which Kris replied, “A little, but she sleeps with a C-pap machine and mask, so we thought the coolness of her skin could be due to that.”
+To which Kris replied, “A little, but she sleeps with a C-pap machine and mask, so we thought the coolness of her face could be due to that.”
 Their denial was so deep.

 After much debate, Kris and her girlfriend called 911.
 A sheriff deputy arrived first, took one look at their ‘sleeping’ friend and said, “We don’t need an ambulance, we need a coroner.”
-Their friend was dead from a heart attack.
+Their friend, in her sleep, had died from a heart attack.

-Upon hearing the news, my sister said she felt a clarity and calmness come over her as her other friend began to reel from emotions.
+Upon hearing the news, my sister said she felt a clarity and calmness come over her but her morning coffee partner began to reel from emotions.
 Kris told her friend to go take a sip of the Bloody Mary they had prepared earlier, to help calm her nerves.
-But her friend replied she’d thrown them down the sink, because she didn’t want anyone to think poorly of them for drinking while their sleeping friend laid dead in the other room.
+But her friend replied she’d thrown them down the sink, ‘because she didn’t want anyone to think poorly of them for drinking while their sleeping friend laid dead in the other room.’
 Wait!
 What?

 (When later, I called and told my husband the story, he said, “Thank God they didn’t try to hide the body.”
 Wait!
 What?
 He’s got to stop watching crime dramas on TV!)